mango-mises/mango-mises.github.io/_posts/2025-01-18-integrity-matters.md

 [^6]: There are some caveats here for naive protocols e.g. uncle blocks.
 [^7]: The "original" says "integrity is doing the right thing, even when no one is watching".
 I have seen it misattributed to C.S Lewis, maybe due to the thematic resonance with his apologist views.
 At any rate, in our field I hope _everyone_ is watching all the time - the whole is to avoid _hoping_ for integrity.
 [^8]: UTXOs have built-in ordering by their very native as "directed envelopes".
 In Ethereum, each user controls the ordering on its transactions using sequence numbers, known in the Ethereum ecosystem as account nonces.
 Furthermore, there is literature on fair-ordering protocols that impose causality relations on the ledger.
-[^9]: We could and probably should have used exchange rates and not prices, but the passage to cardinals somehow simplifies the subsequent bit about common knowledge in my opinion.
+[^9]: We could and probably should have used exchange rates and not prices, but the passage to cardinals somehow simplifies the subsequent bit about common knowledge.